Skip to Content

 The IRS allows you to earn a substantial profit on the sale of your main home without having to pay taxes on it.
 Single filers can generally exclude up to $250,000 of home-sale gains from taxes, and those married and filing jointly can generally exclude as much as $500,000 under special rules.

-To qualify for the maximum exclusions, the following must be true (although the first two don't have to occur at the same time):
+To qualify for the maximum exclusions, the following must be true (though the first two don't have to occur at the same time):

 1. You meet the ownership test.

 You must own the property for at least two years — not necessarily continuous — during the five-year period ending on the date of the sale.
-(Either spouse can meet the ownership test for those who are married filing jointly.)
+(If you’re married and filing jointly, only one spouse has to meet the ownership test.)

 2. You meet the use test.

 You must live in the home as your main residence for at least two years — not necessarily continuous — during the five-year period ending on the date of the sale.
-(Both spouses must meet the use test for those who are married filing jointly.)
+(If you’re married and filing jointly, both spouses must meet the use test.)

 3. You haven't excluded a gain recently.